 All accommodation is allocated on a twin-sharing basis.
 If you are travelling by yourself you will be paired up with another single client of the same sex.
-It may be possible to pre-book single hotel rooms and a single tent whilst on trek for an additional cost.
-This must be arranged ahead of departure and is subject to availability.
-For single supplement costs please refer to the dates and prices page of the trip on our website.
+It is possible to hire a single tent while on trek for an additional cost.
+This must be arranged ahead of departure and is subject to availability (please note that single tent hire does not include single rooms in hotels).
+Depending on availability, it may also be possible to pre-book single hotel rooms.
+For additional hotel prices and single supplement costs please refer to the dates and prices page of the trip on our website.